bfontaine/Pheasant.js/README.md

 ### .isLighterThan

-This method test if the color is lighter than another color.
+This method tests if the color is lighter than another color.
 You can pass it a `Color` object or a string.

 ```js